davidaq/ccplus/doc/Render-pipe-line.md

 #### Remix Audio

 In this step, the audios of the resources/sub-compositions are mixed into one audio according to the timeline.
+The mix depends on how objects with audio track align on the time axis.

 #### Merge Image & Audio to Video